 The final consistency should retain some shape however it should flatten when you tap the culture on a table while still warm (like mashed potatoes).
 You may need to add a teaspoon of water as necessary depending on the time of year.

 By following these directions you shouldn’t experience molding of cultures.
 Do start a new culture from a mold free fly culture.
 That said, some strains of mold are resilient, and may be introduced by old cultures or excelsior. – a little bit at the base of the excelsior is nothing to worry about, and will be turned under by the larvae as they eat the media.

-To combat mold add a little more vinegar to the initial mixture.
+To combat mold add a teaspoon of vinegar to the initial mixture.
 Make sure to use boiling water as it does help pasteurize the culture.
 A sprinkle of cinnamon on top of the cooled media may help as well.

 If you make to much fruit fly media you can store additional premade cultures in the refrigerator for a few days.
 Simply allow to warm up to room temperature before adding fruit flies, you may need to mist the media to replenish some moisture .